 - Mint Whipped Cream

 - White Chocolate Mousse

 Or check out this constantly growing site full of easy recipes.

 - Melt the butter in a saucepan over low heat.

 - Combine flour, baking powder, sugar, and salt in a large mixing bowl.

 - Add the melted butter, milk, and vanilla extract to the dry ingredients.
 Use an electric mixer at medium speed to combine the ingredients.

 - Separate egg yolks from egg whites.
 Add all four egg whites into a separate medium mixing bowl.
-Add two egg yolks to the bowl with the batter and combine well.
-Discard the other two yolks.
+Add the egg yolks to the bowl with the batter and combine well.

 - Beat the egg whites with an electric mixer until the egg whites are stiff.